ibm-cloud-docs/containers/kubernetes-service-cli.md

 Create a portable classic subnet in an IBM Cloud infrastructure account on your public or private VLAN and make it available to a cluster.
 {: shortdesc}

+<p class="important">Portable public IP addresses are charged monthly.
+If you remove portable public IP addresses after your cluster is provisioned, you still must pay the monthly charge, even if you used them only for a short amount of time.</br>
-<p class="important">When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
+</br>When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containerlong_notm}} at the same time.</br>
 </br>In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).</p>

 ```